-Erin loves the exercise, plus peace and beauty, of being out on the water while kayaking and stand-up paddle boarding.
-When she can’t be on the water, Erin enjoys running in her neighborhood or on the treadmill.
+Erin loves to exercise, plus the peace and beauty of being out on the water while kayaking and stand-up paddle boarding is an added bonus.
+When she can’t be on the water, Erin enjoys walking in her neighborhood or on the treadmill.

 - Nova Southeastern University (J.D., 2006)

 - Bucknell University (B.S. in Business Management, 2003)